Mattish/AutoPD/README.md

 ======

 Automation for Perfect Dark
 Scrappy project made for some automation of the P2P program Perfect Dark.

-**I am not responsible for anything you download or *accidental* download with this**
+**I am not responsible for anything you download or *accidentally* download with this**

 All automation is done in the top split section.
 Updates to the PD can/will break this.